kartoza/osgs/sphinx/source/workflows/acessing-postgis-from-qgis-using-pg_service-file.md

 ### Creating the server-side connection service file

 To create the server-side connection service file, run the command `cp conf/pg_conf/pg_service.conf.example conf/pg_conf/pg_service.conf` in the terminal.
-In the `conf/pg_conf/pg_service.conf` file, add a service with the same name as the service you set up on your local machine.
+In the `conf/pg_conf/pg_service.conf` file, add a service with the same name as the service you set up in the `pg_service.conf` file on your local machine.
 The service should have the following service name and connection parameters.
 ```
 [osgs]
 dbname=gis
 user=docker
-port=5432
+port=<POSTGRES_PRIVATE_PORT>
 password=<POSTGRES_PASSWORD>
 host=db
 sslmode=require
 ```
 For the port and password connection parameters, use the `POSTGRES_PRIVATE_PORT` and `POSTGRES_PASSWORD` specified in the `.env` file.
-For the host connection parameter use the name `db` which is the name of the Postgres service docker profile.
+For the host connection parameter specify the hostname as `db`.

-For more information on the PostgreSQL connection service file see the [PostgreSQL documentation](https://www.postgresql.org/docs/current/libpq-pgservice.html).

-### Setting up your PostGIS connection in the QGIS-Desktop service
+### Setting up your PostGIS connection in the QGIS Desktop service

-Deploy the QGIS Desktop service using `make deploy-qgis-dekstop`.
+Deploy the QGIS Desktop service using `make deploy-qgis-desktop`.
 Use `make ps` to view the services running.
 The following services should be up:

 ![Initial Stack](../img/pg-service-11.png)